Brazil approves Sanofi Pasteur vaccine clinical trial

 Vaccine candidates typically must go on to prove their efficacy and safety in phase 3 trials involving thousands of people before manufacturers can receive permission for wider use.

-The mRNA technology has previously proved itself in the Pfizer (PFE.N) and Moderna (MRNA.O) COVID-19 jabs.
+The mRNA technology has previously proved itself in the Pfizer and Moderna COVID-19 jabs.

 The study aims to apply two doses, 21 days apart, and will be conducted in the states of Bahia, Minas Gerais, Mato Grosso do Sul and Rio de Janeiro, Anvisa said.